neyaziyonanacim/Rating-Product---Sorting-Reviews-in-Amazon/README.md

-# Sorting/Rating Study with AMAZON
+# Sorting Reviews/Rating Products with AMAZON
  This project is about sorting reviews and rating products in Amazon